Blazkowiz47/personal-logs/20 PhD/2 Areas/Literature Review/DRDG (IJCAI 2021).md

 priority: medium
 ---
 ## What does the paper present?
-- **Backbone:** DepthNet
-- **Modules:** Sample Reweighting Module, Feature Reweighting Module
-- **Loss:** Binary CE loss, Depth loss, Domain loss
-- **Static/Dynamic:** S

 Treating all samples from multiple domains equally during training corrupts generalization because of complex and biased data distributions.
 Some samples have large domain bias.

 1.  **Dual Reweighting:** Iteratively reweights the relative importance of samples and features.
 2.  **Sample Reweighting Module:** Identifies samples with large domain bias and reduces their impact.
 3.  **Feature Reweighting Module:** Focuses on these samples to extract more domain-irrelevant features via self-distillation.

-- **Iterative Reweighting:** The two modules work in tandem to refine the learning process.

-- **Reweighting:** A form of curriculum learning or robust optimization where "hard" or "biased" samples are down-weighted or treated differently.

 - Standard cross-domain benchmarks.